nvjob/Unity-FPS-Counter/README.md

 - The graph is drawn after a given time (graphUpdate variable), and not once per frame.<br>
 - Coroutine responsible for drawing the graph is run once in void Awake ().<br>
-- The "chart lines" are stored in a static pool and are subsequently taken from there and returned there.<br>
+- Graph lines are stored in a static pool and are subsequently taken from there and returned there.<br>
 - You can use FPS counter as a class by calling it from anywhere else:
 ```
 public class Example : MonoBehaviour